 The Michigan Community Service Commission engages young adults through AmeriCorps and VISTA opportunities, made available for people of all ages who wish to commit to a year or more of service.
 The non-college bound young adult has the alternative to volunteer and to be supported by either AmeriCorps, VISTA, or their local volunteer center.

 Volunteer centers, a component of the Michigan Nonprofit Association, support volunteering for all adults.
 Continuing professional development for foundation staff is available through The Grantmaking School at the Johnson Center and through CMF’s professional development workshops.
-Continuing education for nonprofit board members and staff through the Johnson Center’s Herbert H. and Grace A. Dow Foundation Nonprofit Services and the Michigan Nonprofit Association (MNA) is provided on a regular basis.
+Continuing education for nonprofit board members and staff through the Johnson Center’s Herbert H. and Grace A. Dow Foundation Nonprofit Services and the Michigan Nonprofit Association is provided on a regular basis.
 There is a commitment to the transfer of the philanthropic tradition, and the essential skills of leadership, to the next generation.
-Find out more about the development of each of these projects, their growth, and expansion in Chapter 4.
+For more about the development of each of these projects, their growth, and expansion, see Chapter 4.

-Video: See leaders discuss the mission of the Michigan Community Foundations’ Youth Project.
+Video: Leaders discuss the mission of the Michigan Community Foundations’ Youth Project.

 Philanthropy is a “people” business.
 Literally, by definition, it is about loving people.
 Michigan has benefited from having organizational leaders who used their positional power with humility, strength, and maturity.
 Everyone was brought into the decision process.
 Everyone received credit.
 A sense of “team” existed at all levels.